 Sure, there will be flaws with the tool, but there will also be some positives.
 No tool is perfect.

-No more growing teams supporting loads of different tools that are starting to get expensive.
+No more teams supporting loads of different tools that are starting to get expensive.

-And so we should understand whether our Containers and Rules work with others.
-And if not, why not?
+And if they won’t, why not?
 And what is the simplest way to address this?